tomy2105/KnowledgeNotes/cloud/google.md

 ### Database and Data Analytics

 For structured data choose:
-- if workload is analtics:
+- if workload is analytics:
   - choose **Cloud Bigtable** if need updates or low latency
   - or **BigQuery** otherwise
 - if not analytics then: